Project info

 Positive Risk-Taking Intentions

-The level of motivation or willingness to engage in positive risk-taking behaviours.
-This will be measured with 8 items on a 5-point Likert scale.
+The level of motivation or willingness to engage in positive risk-taking behaviors.
+This was measured with 8 items on a 5-point Likert scale.

 Independent variable